krishpranav/cookie-steal-extension/README.md

 # cookie-steal-extension
-A simple javascript extension for stealing facebook cookie and store on a database
+A simple javascript extension for stealing facebook cookie and store on a mongo database

 - you want to put your database ip on background.js at endpoint